Liam-Wilkinson/Machine-Learning-in-Survival-Analysis/README.md

-# MLSA

-Simulation Study for Machine Learning Methods in Survival Analysis.
+# Simulation Study for Machine Learning Methods in Survival Analysis

 Simulate survival times under a Weibull proportional hazards model with either linear or linear and non-linear effects of the covariates on the hazard and varying levels of censoring.